l-palermo/App-boilerplate-P.R.GA.GP/README.md

 the developer needs to choose carefully.
 For example, in the docs, the 'rollup-plugin-style' is advised above the other, it does lots of cool things and supports different formats as SASS, POST-CSS, LESS etc, but it bundles the CSS inside the js bundle file and the docs are not clear on what is happening under the hood but the CSS seems to be embedded into the js file and this might then require further computation.
 It's no clear how rollup or the plugin will handle this.

-This is a good resource for rollup plugins: https://github.com/rollup/awesome
+The reesources on the web are confusing and not updated, it easy to find pages like this https://github.com/rollup/awesome with a bunch of useful plugin that unfortunately are deprecated and other pages like this https://github.com/rollup/plugins where there is a list of the new one.
+However the docs are not great and for a beginner is all a bit confusing.
+On the contrary I find webpack doc much more clearer and easy to navigate.

-The bundle speed is great so far and the live reload function also works great.
+Positive note, the bundle speed is good so far and the live reload function also works great.

+Install:

+`pnpm add -D rollup rollup-plugin-serve rollup-plugin-livereload rollup-plugin-generate-html-template rollup-plugin-clear rollup-plugin-css-porter @rollup/plugin-url @rollup/plugin-image`

+---

+BABEL, REACT

+Configuring Rollup for babel and react requires a bunch of plugins:

+Install:

+`pnpm add react react-dom`

+`pnpm add -D @rollup/plugin-node-resolve @rollup/plugin-commonjs @rollup/plugin-babel @babel/preset-react @babel/preset-env @babel/core rollup-plugin-node-globals`